Dvd848/CTFs/2018_picoCTF/be-quick-or-be-dead-1.md

 You need a faster machine.
 Bye bye.
 ```

-Time to analyze the function.
+Time to analyze the program.
 We'll use Radare2.

 ```console
 r2 be-quick-or-be-dead-1